 Originally, Krypto was one of many “super-pets,” including a horse, cat, and monkey, all from Krypton.
 After Crisis on Infinite Earths, there was a version of Krypto from a pocket universe, and one that was just an ordinary dog with the same name.
 A third modern version was from a fake Krypton created by Brainiac.

-After Flashpoint, a new version of Krypto that was rescued from the Phantom Zone was introduced and was last seen in this week's Supergirl.
+After Flashpoint, a new version of Krypto rescued from the Phantom Zone was introduced and was last seen in this week's Supergirl.

 Conner Kent, a.k.a.
 Kon-El, was technically only half-Kryptonian, inasmuch as he is a clone of both Superman and his arch-enemy Lex Luthor.
 Created by Project Cadmus, Conner rose to prominence as one of the four Supermen that appeared after Superman’s death.